arthik1699/UMBC-DATA606-CAPSTONE/docs/Report.md

    > - Number of columns =  13
    > - Number of rows    = 2499

-4. What does dataset represent?
-This dataset included Information about 28 brands of clean and used vehicles for sale in US.
+4. What does dataset represent - This dataset included Information about 28 brands of clean and used vehicles for sale in US.
 Twelve features were assembled for each car in the dataset.

 5. Data dictionary: